 Qualitative Standard - All students must maintain a cumulative grade point average of 2.00.
 Students in their first semester of enrollment at Eureka College must earn a grade point average of at least 1.75, but must maintain a cumulative grade point average of at least 2.00 in all subsequent semesters of enrollment.
-A student who meets this qualitative standard is in Good Standing.
+A student who meets this Qualitative Standard is in Good Standing.

 Failure to maintain the Qualitative Standard results in the loss of eligibility of Title IV aid and loss of eligibility to continue enrollment at Eureka College.
+NCAA Division III eligibility also requires the student-athlete to be meeting the Qualitative Standard.